 Located on Bogue Sound in Morehead City, NC, CMAST fosters multi-disciplinary studies among research scientists, educators, and extension specialists; provides NC residents access to marine sciences faculty and community educational opportunities; and supports and works with other organizations concerned with the North Carolina’s marine environment.

-The CMAST Aquatic Animal Health group led by Dr. Craig Harms--an associate professor of aquatic, wildlife, and zoologic medicine at the College of Veterinary Medicine--performs investigations of marine mammal and sea turtle morbidity and mortality, identifies novel pathogens and parasites of aquatic animals, and conducts clinically-applied research aimed at improving health and welfare of captive aquatic animals.
+The CMAST Aquatic Animal Health group led by Dr. Craig Harms, an associate professor of aquatic, wildlife, and zoologic medicine at the College of Veterinary Medicine.
+The Aquatic Animal Health group performs investigations of marine mammal and sea turtle morbidity and mortality, identifies novel pathogens and parasites of aquatic animals, and conducts clinically-applied research aimed at improving health and welfare of captive aquatic animals.
 Examples of this research include:

 - Investigating antimicrobial resistance patterns in cloacal bacteria of loggerhead sea turtles,